transient-haskell/transient-stack/transient/tutorial.md

 Finalizations
 =============

 There is an special type of backtracking  triggered with `finish` (for lack of better name) that is used for finalization purposes.  `onFinish` will subscribe a programmer-defined computation that will be called when there are no more thread activity under it.
 It may be used to close resources after a process.
-Finalizations are called automatically when all the exceptions and backtrackings have been already executed and all the threads under it consumed.
+Finalizations are called automatically when all the exceptions and backtrackings have been already executed and all the threads under it are consumed.

 finalizations use the backtracking mechanism described above, but they are only triggered when there are no more threads running.
 Previously finalizations were an special kind of exceptions, but in the new version they are a completely new mechanism.
 To understand the reason for the introduction on finalizations as a different mechanism it is necessary to recap some design assumptions of Transient in a long paragraph that you may obviate if you don´t want to know the details:

 ______BEGIN RECAP

 In Transient, multithreading has no master-slave relationship.
 That also happens in the distributed computing model of transient too.
 That means that there are no master thread which launch other threads for auxiliary work and then they get back to him.
 In fact the thread which continues after an operation may not be the one which launched it.
-In concurrent primitives like `collect` or expressions thata are combinations of the <*> operator, the thread which continues is the last one which finalized his work the latest.
+In concurrent primitives like `collect` or expressions that are combinations of the <*> operator, the thread which continues is the last one taht finalized his work the latest.
 This is unlike any other library know by me in any langauge.

-Moreover, there are primitives like `parallel` or `choose`, which may launch a number of threads which will continue the execution in parallel.
+Moreover, there are primitives like `parallel` or `choose`, which may launch a number of threads which will continue the execution in parallel trough the do.. computation (The monad).
 This one-to-many spawning is also unseen in computing as far as I know.

 This is as it is because it is very useful: This allows to express concurrence (the first) without resorting to uncomposable forks and joins.
 The second allows streaming and server-side code with many clients while maintaining composability, which is a superior kind of modularity.
 Also avoids explicit loops in the code, which are a source of problems.